-Sleep is important to all of us, but especially if your child is showing you their stress through tantrums, meltdowns and anxiety.
+Sleep is essential to all of us.
 The impact of sleep deprivation is:

-- Cognitive and behavioral difficulties due to greater emotionality such as tantrums, clinginess.
+- Cognitive and behavioural difficulties due to greater emotionality, such as tantrums and clinginess.
 Aggression and lack of social interaction.

 - Impaired ability to retain new memories